vatass/vatass.github.io/_projects/uncertainty-calibrated-prediction.md

 <h2>Motivation and Problem Statement </h2>

-Biomarker measurements are collected at <strong>irregular and patient-specific visit times</strong>, and are affected by substantial <strong>measurement noise</strong> as well as the <strong>heterogeneity</strong> of the disease.
-These sources of variability make it difficult to reliably forecast a patient’s future trajectory and thus trajectory predictos make mistakes.
+Biomarker measurements are collected at <strong>irregular and patient-specific visit times</strong>, and are affected by substantial <strong>measurement noise</strong> as well as <strong> disease hetegogeneity </strong> .
+These sources of variability make patient trajectories difficult to model, often leading trajectory predictors to produce unreliable or inaccurate forecasts

 Trajectory predictors (e.g., deep kernel GPs, Regression models) generate point forecasts or heuristic uncertainty estimates, but these are often <strong>miscalibrated</strong>—either too narrow (overconfident) or too wide (overly conservative).
 Miscalibrated uncertainty can obscure high-risk patients or mistakenly flag stable individuals.

-To enable trustworthy use in <strong>clinical care</strong>, <strong>risk stratification</strong>, and <strong>clinical trial enrichment</strong>, we require <strong>uncertainty-calibrated prediction bands</strong> that remain valid for *entire future trajectories*, not just individual timepoints.
+To enable trustworthy use in <strong>clinical care</strong> and  <strong>risk stratification</strong>, we require <strong>uncertainty-calibrated prediction bands</strong> that remain valid for <strong> entire future trajectories </strong>, not just individual timepoints.

 <h3> <strong>Problem Statement</strong> </h3>